jagins/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for authentication.
+For example if you type in a login page once the user inputs a valid username and password, you'll get a token back.
+If the username and password doesn't match then a token won't come from the server.
+Once they have the token they can proceed further into the app.

 - [ ] What steps can you take in your web apps to keep your data secure?

+To keep data secure you can use encryption to protect passwords and only allow authenticated users into the site.
+Also you can use enviornment variables to keep the paths to the api hidden.

 - [ ] Describe how web servers work.

+Web servers work by connecting your computer(client) to the website you're trying to reach wherever the server is that has that website.
+So you type into the web address into your browser and it goes from your computer to a modem to your local internet provider which then finds the server the website you're trying to reach.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Get, Post, Put, Delete.

 ## Project Set Up